hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 Both positive *and* negative.
-Your product - or the users of your product - could be popular victims of malicious software (This is the reason why there are so many viruses on Windows, compared to Linux for example) Also, if more people know your product, then in theory they can come up with fresh new ideas that your product doesn't have.
+Your product - or the users of your product - could be popular victims of malicious software (This is the reason why there are so many viruses on Windows, compared to Linux for example) Also, if more people know your product, then in theory there are more people that can come up with fresh new ideas that your product doesn't have.
 Just like in sports, it is a lot harder to stay on top, than it is to get there.

 ---